dchiu911/adv-r_reading_group/README.md

-# adv-r_reading_group
+# Advanced R Reading Group
-Advanced R Reading Group Personal Materials
+Personal materials for BCCRC Statistics Reading Group on the book "Advanced R" by Hadley Wickham.